 10. Oversized Wall Art

-In the 1980s, living rooms often featured oversized wall art to make a bold statement.
+In the 1980s, oversized wall art often featured in living room wall decor, making a bold statement.
 These large pieces, often abstract or geometric, became the focal point of the room.
 Bright colors and dramatic designs were common, creating a vibrant atmosphere.
-Today, using oversized art can still create an impactful visual element, especially in minimalist spaces where it serves as the centerpiece of the room’s design.
+Today, using oversized art can still create an impactful visual element, especially in minimalist spaces where it serves as the centerpiece of the room's design.

 11. Black Lacquered Walls